splanck/vlibc/vlibcdoc.md

 like `open`, `read`, `write`, `close`, `unlink`, `rename`, `symlink`, `mkdir`, `rmdir`, `chdir`, and the file size controls `truncate` and `ftruncate` simply pass their arguments to the corresponding syscalls.
+`access` and `faccessat` query permissions on files without opening them.
 Vector I/O through `readv` and `writev` is available to gather or scatter multiple buffers in a single call.